Water tower: Spheres and spheroids

 The Chicago Bridge and Iron Company has built many of the water spheres and spheroids found in the United States.
 The website World's Tallest Water Sphere describes the distinction between a water sphere and water spheroid thus:

 The Union Watersphere is a water tower topped with a sphere-shaped water tank in Union, New Jersey, and characterized as the World's Tallest Water Sphere.

 A Star Ledger article suggested a water tower in Erwin, North Carolina completed in early 2012, 219.75 ft tall and holding 500000 gal, had become the World's Tallest Water Sphere.
 However, photographs of the Erwin water tower revealed the new tower to be a water spheroid.

 The water tower in Braman, Oklahoma, built by the Kaw Nation and completed in 2010, is 220.6 ft tall and can hold 350000 gal.
 Slightly taller than the Union Watersphere, it is also a spheroid.

 Another tower in Oklahoma, built in 1986 and billed as the "largest water tower in the country", is 218 ft tall, can hold 500000 gal, and is located in Edmond.

-The Earthoid, a perfectly spherical tank located in Germantown, Maryland is 100 ft tall and holds 2000000 gal of water.
+The Earthoid, a perfectly spherical tank located in Germantown, Maryland, U.S., is 100 ft tall and holds 2000000 gal of water.
 The name is taken from it being painted to resemble a globe of the world.

 The golf ball-shaped tank of the water tower at Gonzales, California is supported by three tubular legs and reaches about 125 ft high.

 The Watertoren (or Water Towers) in Eindhoven, Netherlands contain three spherical tanks, each 10 m in diameter and capable of holding 500 m3 of water, on three 43.45 m spires were completed in 1970.

-Decoration
+Decoration and Traditions

 Water towers can be surrounded by ornate coverings including fancy brickwork, a large ivy-covered trellis or they can be simply painted.
 Some city water towers have the name of the city painted in large letters on the roof, as a navigational aid to aviators and motorists.
 Sometimes the decoration can be humorous.
 An example of this are water towers built side by side, labeled HOT and COLD.
-Cities in the United States possessing side-by-side water towers labeled HOT and COLD include Granger, Iowa; Canton, Kansas; Pratt, Kansas, and St. Clair, Missouri; Eveleth, Minnesota at one time had two such towers, but no longer does.
+Cities in the United States possessing side-by-side water towers labeled HOT and COLD include Granger, Iowa; Canton, Kansas; Pratt, Kansas, and St. Clair, Missouri.
+Eveleth, Minnesota at one time had two such towers, but no longer does.

 Many small towns in the United States use their water towers to advertise local tourism, their local high school sports teams, or other locally notable facts.
 A "mushroom" water tower was built in Örebro, Sweden and holds almost two million gallons of water.